altescape/react-native-firebase-auth/README.md

 }

 componentDidMount() {
+  FireAuth.setup(
+    this.onLogin,
+    this.onUserChange,
+    this.onLogout,
-  FireAuth.setup(this.onLogin, this.onUserChange, this.onLogout, this.emailVerified, this.onError);
+    this.emailVerified,
+    this.onError,
+    { saveUserToDatabase: false }  // Remove this line and it uses true as default, );                               // Note: Setting this to false will disable email verification.
 }

 register = () => {